w3f/polkadot-wiki/docs/learn/learn-nominator.md

 !!!info
     Being a nominator is made simpler by using the [**Staking Dashboard**](https://staking.polkadot.cloud/#/overview) that will guide you step by step through specifying rewards destination and bonded amount, and nominating validators (more on this below).

-## Nominating with the Polkadot-JS UI
+## Nominating with the Polkadot Developer Interface

 ### Targets Page

 There are many factors to consider when deciding which of your nominations.
-One helpful tool to choose validators is the Staking [Targets](https://polkadot.js.org/apps/#/staking/targets) table in the Polkadot-JS UI.
+One helpful tool to choose validators is the Staking [Targets](https://polkadot.js.org/apps/#/staking/targets) table in the Polkadot Developer Interface.
 This allows sorting validators using various metrics.
 Below are the relevant metrics shown as an example, followed by a brief description of each.

 | validator | payout   | nominators             | comm. | total stake | own stake | return |